Wiibuntu/Ubuntu14-Wii/README.md

 ![alt text](https://github.com/Wiibuntu/Ubuntu14-Wii/blob/main/Screenshots/Screen%20Shot%202023-10-17%20at%205.50.29%20PM.png) ![alt text](https://github.com/Wiibuntu/Ubuntu14-Wii/blob/main/Screenshots/Screen%20Shot%202023-10-17%20at%205.50.53%20PM.png)

+Gumboots Options are a little different then shown (Image is for last version) But it will still boot to the Stable kernel by itself after 30 seconds.

 You will see an errors have been found at / dialog, im no pro, so I did most likely mess something up, but press I on a keyboard to ignore this and continue to boot.

 ![alt text](https://github.com/Wiibuntu/Ubuntu14-Wii/blob/main/Screenshots/Screen%20Shot%202023-10-17%20at%205.52.04%20PM.png) ![alt text](https://github.com/Wiibuntu/Ubuntu14-Wii/blob/main/Screenshots/Screen%20Shot%202023-10-17%20at%205.52.19%20PM.png)